GeoffWilliams/yaml_recrypt/README.md

 * Your GPG PKI (directory of gpg keychains, etc - usually at `~/.gpg`)
 * Your hiera-eyaml public key (usually at `/etc/puppetlabs/puppet/keys`)

 `yaml_recrypt` should not be run inside the `/etc/puppet*` directory to avoid the risk of updating files which are currently in use.
-Ideally, data should be copied off the puppet server for rencryption (eg a workstation - must be running Linux) as:
+Ideally, data should be copied off the puppet server for re-encryption (eg a workstation - must be running Linux) as:
 * This prevents altering the `gems` installed on the production master
 * The conversion can be done in a safe and controlled environment
 * Files can be easilty deleted afterwards